 - Arthroscopic surgery, which is surgery through a small incision using a tool that has a camera on its end.

-- Open surgery, which requires a larger incision and more invasive procedures to cut through tissue and muscle to reach the affected torn rotator cuff muscle.
+- Open surgery, which requires a larger incision and more invasive procedures to cut through tissue and muscle to reach the affected torn muscle.